MaxDesplanches/WindowsScript/README.md

-Welcome to the WindowsScript wiki!
+Welcome to the WindowsScript Repository !

 To run PowerShell script: